Idaho: 2026 Hunting Application Details

 Screenshot of the onX Hunt Web Map.

-2. The 10% total species cap has a meaningful impact for nonresidents applying for moose, sheep, and mountain goat hunts.
-That’s why you see hunts for these species that have nonresident applicants, but no tags drawn.
-If there are 100 total sheep permits available, that means a maximum of ten tags can be given to nonresidents across all sheep hunt codes.
-So don’t assume that because a particular hunt didn’t give a nonresident tag last year, that you shouldn’t apply for that hunt this year.
+2. The 10% total species cap has a meaningful impact for non-residents applying for moose, sheep, and mountain goat hunts.
+That’s why you see hunts for these species that have non-resident applicants, but no tags drawn.
+If there are 100 total sheep permits available, that means a maximum of 10 tags can be given to non-residents across all sheep hunt codes.
+So don’t assume that because a particular hunt didn’t give a non-resident tag last year that you shouldn’t apply for that hunt this year.

 3. If you plan to hunt big game in Idaho, consider picking up a wolf permit for $31.75.
 Unlimited tags are available and can be purchased at participating retailers.

-4. If you for sure will want to hire an outfitter if you draw a tag, make sure an outfitter is available to the hunt/unit you apply for.
-Idaho’s system is unique, and many areas do not have an outfitter licensed guide in the area at this time.
+4. If you want to hire an outfitter if you draw a tag, make sure an outfitter is available for the hunt/unit you apply for.
+Idaho’s system is unique, and many areas do not have an outfitter-licensed guide at this time.